lobral2728/ucb_ml_capstone/README.md

 ## Notes
 - We intentionally **do not fine‑tune** the backbone in this version to keep training fast and reproducible.
 Future work can unfreeze upper ResNet blocks and fine‑tune at a lower learning rate.
-- Be mindful of privacy and compliance when handling user images.
-Ensure your usage conforms to policy and consent requirements.